goziri71/lms-work/POSTMAN_API_TESTING_GUIDE.md

     "course_code": "ECO101",
     "is_marketplace": false,
     "owner_type": "wsp",
-    "note": "This is a free WSP course"
+    "note": "This is a free WPU course"
   }
 }
 ```